shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Well, hey, if you want, you can come back with me to my camp.”
 He motioned to a faint path in the forest behind him.
 “We’ll be cooking this fish for dinner tonight.”

 Ersatzica squinted.
 The path wasn’t all that visible or easy to follow.
-If she followed him there, she probably wouldn’t be able to find her way back easily.
+If she followed him there, she wouldn’t be able to find her way back easily.
 She slowly shook her head.
 That was definitely a trap.

 The fisher cat shrugged.
 “Ok.”
 He cast his fishing line back into the water.
 “I’m Fisher by the way.
 What name do you go by?”